-10. Update: Steering Committee, CAWG, and TAWG and Other items/Next Steps
+10. Steering Committee, CAWG, and TAWG Update

-Staff informed the group that CAWG will meet Thursday, January 6, and staff will share the comments from the TAWG meeting.
-Staff announced that the Steering Committee will now meet the fourth Thursday of the month right before the Commission meeting.
-The next Steering Committee meeting is scheduled for Thursday, January 27, 2011 from 12 to 2 p.m.
+Staff reminded the group that the Steering Committee will now meet the fourth Thursday of the month right before the Commission meeting.
+The next Steering Committee meeting is scheduled for Thursday, January 27, 2011, from 12 to 2 p.m.